usnistgov/MJPdes/README.md

  * :ub - unblocked.
 The referenced machine can now move the part to the buffer.

 Note that the buffer referenced in :sm is the buffer from which work is pulled.
-Hence, in the second line above, :sm concerns starting work on machine :m2.
+Hence, in the second line above, :sm refers to work starting on machine :m2.
 Notice on the third line (:act :us) that :m2 was starving prior to starting job 908.

 The :ends key on messages of action type :aj is the time at which the job will finish